Above left: The TMYS text plate:

 The Honorary President, Vice President, Board of Administrators, the TMYS Standard & the assistant memorial pipers each received the medal with accompanying diploma during the ceremony concluding reception.

 TANK MEMORIAL YPRES SALIENT ACKNOWLEDGEMENT LETTER

 RECEIVED FROM BUCKINGHAM PALACE

 On receipt of the above letter signed by Sonia Bonici, Senior Correspondence Secretary to HM the Queen's Private Secretary at Buckingham Palace, key persons involved in the creation and construction of the TMYS then in due course received

 These were presented on conclusion of a special commemoration reception held within the British Ambassador's residence in Brussels where Her Excellency, Ambassador

 Dr Rachel Aaron offered the following statement to all present:

 On behalf of Her Majesty's Government and her people, I thank Chris and his committee for their dedication and for their great achievement on behalf of the tank crews lost in the Ypres Salient.

-*The above phrase of appreciation is revealed within the official commendation itself & for that Ambassador Aron, we are all truly very grateful.
+*The above statement is revealed within the official commendation itself & for that Ambassador Aaron, we are all truly very grateful.
 Thank you.

 HM Queen Elizabeth II, Colonel in Chief of the Royal Tank Regiment,